ianofearth/pizzaCompany/README.md

 #Licenses and Copywright info: <p>ianofearth License.
 Copyright 2015 ianofearth industries.</p>
 #<h2>You are not granted rights or licenses to the trademarks of ianofearth industries without the express written consent of ianofearth industries.</h2>
 #Future development:
-<h2>The program needs functionality to return to a beginning state.
+<p>The program needs functionality to return to a beginning state.
 Styling is needed, there was no time to complete it.
-Ability to create multiple pizzas without them stacking the information class together would be nice.</h2>
+Ability to create multiple pizzas without them stacking the information class together would be nice.</p>